Asynchronous Exclusive Selection: Technical Preliminaries

-Observe that this specification does not require a register to be won by a process when there are multiple contenders but also does not exclude such a possibility.
-To implement a competition for a register~$R$, we use an auxiliary dedicated shared register $H_R$ initialized as \texttt{null}.
+We introduce a procedure used by processes to compete for a shared register.
+The procedure has two two properties.
+First is that a lack of contention guarantees wining.
+This means that if there is exactly one process~$p$ working to win a register~$R$, then $p$ eventually wins~$R$.
+The second property is that a win provides exclusivity.
+This means that once some contender wins a register~$R$, then no other contender will ever win~$R$.
+This specification does not require a register to be won by a process when there are multiple contenders but also does not preclude this.

+To implement a competition for a register~$R$, we use an auxiliary dedicated shared register~$H_R$ initialized to \texttt{null}.
 This register~$H_R$ is used as a placeholder to store a reservation for~$R$.
 A pseudocode of a procedure for $p$ is given in Figure~\ref{fig:procedure-competition}.

-\begin{lemma} Procedure \textsc{Compete-For-Register$_p()$} is an implementation of competition for a register. \end{lemma}
+\begin{lemma} Procedure \textsc{Compete-For-Register$()$} is an implementation of competition for a register. \end{lemma}

-\begin{proof} To show correctness, consider two cases corresponding to the specification.
-If there is only one process $p$ contending to win a register $R$, then $p$ will eventually have written value~$p$ to both $H_R$ and $R$, so that the last read from $H_R$ makes the process~$p$ a winner.
-Suppose it is otherwise, in that some process $p$ wins $R$ and there is another contender~$q$.
-If the first read of $H_R$ by $q$ does not return \texttt{null} then $q$ exits immediately.
-When this is not the case, then this means that process~$q$ read from register~$H_R$ before process~$p$ wrote to~$H_R$.
-What happened after this read was that process~$p$ managed to write to~$H_R$ and then to~$R$ and then check that the value~$p$ was still in register~$H_R$, as all this is required to win~$R$.
-So the value~$p$ at register~$H_R$ is overwritten only when register~$R$ already stores the value~$p$.
-Now, the next read of register~$R$ by process~$q$ returns the value~$p\ne q$, so process~$q$ exits. \end{proof}
+\begin{proof} To show correctness, consider two cases corresponding to the specification during a competition for a register~$R$.
+If a process~$p$ acts as the only contender to win~$R$, then $p$ eventually writes the value $\texttt{name}_p$ to both registers $H_R$ and $R$, and the final read from $R$ makes process~$p$ a winner.
+Now suppose some process~$p$ wins~$R$ in the presence of a contender process~$q$.
+If the first read of~$R$ by~$q$ does not return \texttt{null} then $q$ exits immediately and no longer contends to win~$R$.
+Otherwise, process~$q$ reads \texttt{null} from~$R$ as its first action, which means that process~$q$ managed to read from register~$R$ before process~$p$ wrote to~$R$.
+Still process~$p$ wins $R$, so $p$ managed to write \texttt{name}$_p$ to~$R$ and then the same value to~$H_R$ and then check that \texttt{name}$_p$ is still in register~$R$, as all this is required to win~$R$.
+When process~$p$ confirms by the second read of~$R$ that $\texttt{name}_p$ is still there then $H_R$ already stored $\texttt{name}_p$.
+So process~$q$ could overwrite the value \texttt{name}$_p$ at register~$R$ only after process~$p$ read it for the second time, which means after register~$R$ has the value \texttt{name}$_p$ stored in it already.
+When process~$q$ reads register~$H_R$ then this occurs after process~$p$ wrote $\texttt{name}_p$ to it, so the read returns $\texttt{name}_p$, which is different from \texttt{null}.
+This makes process~$q$ exit without invoking a write to~$H_R$. \end{proof}

 \Paragraph{Graphs.}